 Folder Level Security in SSRS

-> Once you select the Security option, following page will be displayed by the report manager.
-Follow the steps that we specified in Report Level Security example
+Once you select the Security option, the following page will be displayed by the report manager.
+Follow the steps that we specified in the Report Level Security example

-> Add New User Role in SSMS
+Add New User Role in SSMS

 Instead of using the default user roles, we can use the SQL Server Management Studio to create a new role as per our requirements.
 To do so, please open the SSMS, and select the Server Type as Reporting Services.
 Don’t forget the credentials to log in to the Server.

 Within the SQL Server Management Studio, Navigate to Security Folder, then right-click on the Roles folder will open the context menu.
 Please select the New Role.. as we shown below

 Once you select the New Role.., a new window called New User Role will be displayed as we shown below.
 Please provide the Role Name, and Valid description (describes the role).